Executive Summary

 Polution response

-I decoded this with echo “c2Vzc2lvbj1IU19BRE1JTl83NzIxX1NFQ1VSRV9BVVRIX1RPS0VOOyB1c2VyPWFkbWlu” | base64 -d , which returns the following:
+echo "c2Vzc2lvbj1IU19BRE1JTl83NzIxX1NFQ1VSRV9BVVRIX1RPS0VOOyB1c2VyPWFkbWlu" | base64 -d

 Polution decode response